Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

       ![](../../images/module_01/lab_05_idct/hwRunNoSwPipeLine.PNG)

-  In next section will try to comprehend this waveform and will perform host side code optimization to gain in performance.
+  In next section we will try to comprehend this waveform and will perform host side code optimization to gain in performance.

 ### Application Performance Analysis